Are you thinking about booking a Malaga to Cordoba day trip?

 - Your ID will be required to book the trip

-- You will receive an email confirmation which will show you the starting time, pick-up location and all the details that
+- You will receive an email confirmation that will show you the starting time, pick-up location, and all the details that

 Is it Sold Out?

 In case the above trip is sold out for the dates you are visiting, you have a few options available:

 - Private walking tour of Cordoba with entrance to the Cathedral – this trip is a more expensive option, as it’s a private trip, not a shared bus journey.
 This trip is available 7 days a week and won’t be sold out as frequently as the above option.
 The tickets to the Cathedral are already included in the price, as is the transport to and from Malaga.

 - If you don’t want to pay for a private guide, you can take a train or rental car to get to Cordoba and then make your own program for discovering the city.
 In this case, I would strongly recommend securing your tickets to the Cathedral as soon as possible, as they sell out quickly.
 You can buy them online here.